-Caroline Bowen PhD Speech-Language Pathologist
+Caroline Bowen AM PhD Speech-Language Pathologist

-Dr Caroline Bowen is an Australian Speech-Language Pathologist.
-She is an Honorary Associate in Linguistics at Macquarie University in Sydney Australia, an Honorary Research Fellow in the School of Health Sciences (Speech-Language Pathology) at the University of KwaZulu-Natal in Durban South Africa, a Certified Practising Member of Speech Pathology Australia, a Fellow of the American Speech-Language-Hearing Association, and a Life Member of Speech Pathology Australia.
+Dr Caroline Bowen AM is a semi-retired Australian Speech-Language Pathologist.
+She is an Honorary Research Fellow in the School of Health Sciences (Speech-Language Pathology) at the University of KwaZulu-Natal in Durban South Africa; an Adjunct Fellow, Graduate School of Health, University of Technology, Sydney; a Certified Practising Member of Speech Pathology Australia; a Fellow of the American Speech-Language-Hearing Association; a Life Member of the NSW Private Practitioners’ Network of Speech Pathology Australia; a Life Member of Speech Pathology Australia; and an Honorary Fellow of the Royal College of Speech and Language Therapists.
+With qualifications and forty-two years of clinical experience in speech pathology, she has also undertaken studies in speech and drama, and family therapy, and has a doctorate in clinical linguistics.

 Professional Education